 This is because whilst it may be assumed that increased muscle strength improves functional performance, this may not always be apparent.
 This understanding is required for the improved future design of rehabilitation protocols and research strategies to assess these approaches.

-The PrimusRS system is a versatile, accurate and perfect dynamometer for objective assessment of lower limb extremities.
+The PrimusRS system is a versatile, accurate and perfect dynamometer for objective lower extremity testing and evaluation.
 With its multiple attachments and movement settings, the PrimusRS was easily adaptable to test quadriceps and hamstrings muscle groups.